 - Even you can turn the buzzer off if the sound irritates your dog

-With all these well-thought out features, the INTEY Digital thermometer also comes with a 24-month product warranty and a user manual to learn how to record proper temperature records.
-It also has auto power-off feature when it is kept idle for 7 seconds.
+With all these well-thought-out features, the CocoBear Digital thermometer also comes with a 24-month product warranty and a user manual to learn how to record proper temperature records.
+It also has an auto power-off feature when it is kept idle for 7 seconds.

-VitalEarth Baby Thermometer is a cheap eco-friendly thermometer that comes with lifetime warranty too.
+Purple Safety Baby Thermometer is a cheap eco-friendly thermometer that comes with a lifetime warranty too.

 As the name suggests, it is very well suited for babies too but dogs can use it without a problem.
 It is designed to be used rectally on dogs.
 Generally, you would disinfect the thermometer thoroughly before and after each use to avoid the spread of germs, bacteria, and viruses.
 Avoid using the same thermometer for more than a single animal (they are so cheap you could just buy a bunch!)

 This eco-friendly thermometer is made of harmless materials and is mercury-free and lead-free.
-The Vital Earth Baby Thermometer is reliable, easy to use, waterproof, and flexible.
+The Purple Safety Baby Thermometer is reliable, easy to use, waterproof, and flexible.
 Its accuracy is just like any mercury thermometer which makes it one of the best thermometers for dogs out there.
 In addition to that, it is extremely affordable!

 3. Stick-On Digital Temperature Thermometer

 Each pack consists of 10 strips and each strip is adhesive on the back.
 You just need to peel off the stick-on tape and place it on the kennel or whelping box’s surface.
-The strips are marked with both celsius and fahrenheit temperature units so they will satisfy everybody.
+The strips are marked with both Celsius and Fahrenheit temperature units so they will satisfy everybody.
 Each strip measures around 13.0 x 1.8 cm.
-To make it easier to read, it shows different color at a different temperature.
+To make it easier to read, it shows a different color at a different temperature.

 - Records 32 previous readings